 Stumbling Stone and this website answer questions about what happened to Germans like Rudi and his family when the Occupation forces came and reveal a startling story about a German who refused to go along with the Nazis.
 (Read more about this in our blog)

-With the 70th anniversary of the end of World War II in Europe on May 8, 2015, and the rise of right-wing extremism across the globe, the world recalls those horrific times and mourns those killed or displaced by the Nazis.
+With the 75th anniversary of the end of World War II in Europe on May 8, 2020, and the rise of right-wing extremism across the globe, the world recalls those horrific times and mourns those killed or displaced by the Nazis.
 In Europe, the victims of National Socialism are remembered by commemorative brass plaques – Stolpersteine – or stumbling stones – installed in the pavement in front of their last address.
-Stumbling Stone is a literary Stolperstein dedicated to the memory of Gerhard Raab, who was a victim of the Nazis.
+Stumbling Stone is a literary Stolperstein dedicated to the memory of Rudi’s uncle Gerhard Raab, who was a victim of the Nazis.

 Listen to the authors talk about Stumbling Stone on the Author’s Show.